vzuzik/godot_volumetric_clouds/README.md

 ### CASE 3
-By script get node WorldEnvironment then get the 'Environment' property. set the 'sky' property as CloudSky.new().
+By script get node WorldEnvironment then get the 'Environment' property. set the 'Sky' property as CloudSky.new().
 Start your project by pressing F5.

 ### Screenshots